Detailed comparison between the Ubiquiti UniFi Cloud Gateway Ultra and the Cloud Gateway Max.

 - Site Magic VPN

-UniFi Protect Surveillance system manager for UniFi cameras and NVRs - Live video monitoring
+- Traffic stats & DPI | Any organization using UniFi gear to build a LAN/WAN | | UniFi Protect | Surveillance system manager for UniFi cameras and NVRs | - Live video monitoring

 - Motion detection & alerts